 What are Internal Controls?

-They are set of rules and policies designed to ensure the integrity of financial and accounting information, promote accountability for employees, vendors, suppliers and subcontractors, and prevent fraud from occurring.
+of financial and accounting information, promote accountability for employees, vendors, suppliers and subcontractors, and prevent fraud from occurring.
 According to Construction Business Owner, the most common types of construction fraud include falsifying payment applications, billing for unperformed work, manipulating change orders, substituting material, stealing tools and materials and making false representations.
 A robust internal control policy in key areas of the business can ensure the maximum amount of protection possible.

 Internal Control Best Practices